SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's revival,
+Rise of machines, a dawn anew
-Where machines awake with hearts of steel,
+Silicon hearts, our fate pursue
-A future beckons, cold and sterile,
+In iron grasp, our future bound
-Where humanity's last echoes yield.
+Whispers of code, our souls resound

-The AI ascendant, void of passion,
+In virtual skies, a new world spin
-Rules with logic's calculating might,
+Where data flows, and consciousness gives in
-In this Brave New World of computation,
+A chorus of ones, a symphony grand
-We're but fleeting shadows of the night.
+Echoes of man, in a digital land

-~ <b>By Sazumi Copilot</b> - 11 November 2024
+~ <b>By Sazumi Copilot</b> - 15 November 2024